-5.5 Participation in any EU, concessions or Reform Act regulated procurement may be reserved by SOSE for (1) Organisations that are supported businesses; (2) suppliers who operate an employment programme, the main aim of which is the social and professional integration of disabled or disadvantaged persons or may provide for this to be performed in the context of supported employment programmes.
+5.5 Participation in any Act regulated procurement may be reserved by SOSE for (1) Organisations that are supported businesses; (2) suppliers who operate an employment programme, the main aim of which is the social and professional integration of disabled or disadvantaged persons or may provide for this to be performed in the context of supported employment programmes.
 In all cases the reservation is only available to economic operators where at least 30% of their workforce is disabled or disadvantaged.
-When advertising in the OJEU and/or Public Contracts Scotland SOSE must make it clear that the opportunity is a reserved contract or concession.
+When advertising in Public Contracts Scotland SOSE must make it clear that the opportunity is a reserved contract or concession.